 Why Should I Consider Free Online Security Courses?

-- More Interaction: While some may be nervous about the lack of physical interaction, an online security course can actually allow you to get greater interaction with your professor.
-Unlike a typical class setting, a free online security course will allow you to learn at your own pace and ask well thought out questions that the professor will have the time to consider and provide an answer to.
+While some may be nervous about the lack of physical interaction, an online security course can actually allow you to get greater interaction with your professor.
+Unlike a typical class setting, a free online security course will allow you to learn at your own pace and ask well-thought-out questions that the professor will have the time to consider and provide an answer to.

 What Kinds of Security Courses Can I Take for Free Online?

-There are a variety of free online security courses that can be taken by virtually anyone.
-Some of the most popular are as follows:
+There are a variety of free online security courses that students can take virtually.
+Some of the most popular are as follows listed below.

-- Homeland Security: If you are seeking free online cyber security courses, you should consider trying homeland security courses online free.
+If you are seeking free online cyber security courses, you should consider trying homeland security courses online for free.
 Taking free homeland security courses online will not only allow you to become more knowledgeable on homeland security-related topics, but you will also be a much more viable candidate in the professional world.
-Some courses offered at bioterrorism, domestic preparedness, public health preparedness, disaster recovery, and more.
+Some courses are offered at bioterrorism, domestic preparedness, public health preparedness, disaster recovery, and more.

-- Big Data: Another great free online cyber security course involves wiretaps and big data.
-These free cyber security courses online allow users to learn about topics such as the evolution of users’ rights and privacy concerns, security laws, and contemporary surveillance, types of cryptography used to secure both wired and wireless networks, and more.
+Another great free online cyber security course involves wiretaps and also big data.
+This course teaches the evolution of users’ rights and privacy concerns.
+Additionally, students learn about security laws, contemporary surveillance, and cryptography.

-- Software Security: For those seeking free online cyber security courses, software security is an excellent option.
-This course not only allows you to better protect your computers at the workplace but will also better enable you to keep our computers secure at home.
-This course will teach you topics such as defenses that help you prevent and eliminate attacks, innovative measures of testing and verifying that software is secure, how to spot vulnerabilities and the attacks that can potentially exploit them, and much more.
+For those seeking free online cyber security courses, software security is an excellent option.
+This course teaches you to better protect your computers at the workplace.
+Additionally, the same information helps you to keep your computers secure at home.
+This course covers defenses to prevent and eliminate attacks, innovative measures of testing, and also software security.
+Additionally, students learn how to spot vulnerabilities and the attacks that can potentially exploit them, and much more.

-- Public Privacy: Another excellent cyber security free online course is on public privacy.
-If you are interested in topics such as the role human rights plays in the debate about cyber security, how we as individuals can do our part, what role the government plays in maintaining cyber security, and more.
-If you want to learn more about the intersection of international human rights, cyber security, and the internet, this is one of the top free cyber security courses online to consider.
-Given that the world is now relying more heavily on the internet than ever, courses such as these are ranking highly on the cyber security MOOCs websites.
+You may want to learn more about the intersection of international human rights, cyber security, and the internet.
+If so, this is one of the top free cyber security courses online to consider.
+Since the world relies heavily on the internet, courses such as these are highly-ranked on the cyber security MOOCs websites.